Manage your identity with ORCID

-At present, publications, research data and associated metadata are often stored in different bibliographical systems.
-It is often difficult to connect these resources correctly.
-One of the main reasons for this is that there is often some confusion about the identity of authors.
-Author names may change, and they are not always unique.
+Publications, research data and associated metadata are often stored in different bibliographic systems, and, at present, it is often difficult to connect these resources correctly.
+When we search in such databases using names, this often leads to confusion about the identity of authors.
+Personal names may change, and they are certainly not always unique.
 In many cases, we can only refer reliably to persons when we make use of unique and persistent numbers.
-ORCID has emerged as one of the main systems for identifying researchers.
+ORCID has emerged as one of the most important systems for author identification.

 Importantly, you always retain full control over your own ORCID id.
-Initially, you need to request your own ORCID id, and you are also responsible for the information that is associated with this identifier.
-You can easily indicate which information can be public, and which information needs to remain private.
+You need to request your own ORCID at the ORCID website, and you are also responsible for the information that is associated with this identifier.
+You can easily indicate which information can be made public, and which information needs to remain private.